osrg/gobgp/docs/sources/policy.md

  #### NeighborSets

- NeighborSets has NeighborSetList, and NeighborSetList has NeighborSetName and NeighborInfoList as its element. neighbor information to match the sender of the routes.It is necessary to specify a neighbor address in NeighborInfoList.
+ NeighborSets has NeighborSetList, and NeighborSetList has NeighborSetName and NeighborInfoList as its element.
+It is necessary to specify a neighbor address in NeighborInfoList.
 NeighborSetList is used as a condition.

  **NeighborSetList** has 1 element and list of subelement.